 The night sky in cities and many suburbs is filled not with stars but with the pervasive orange haze of artificial light.
 Scientists are discovering that this light pollution may have serious effects on human health and can disrupt the normal behavior of wildlife.

-Use outdoor lights at night only when and where they’re needed and hook them up to motion sensors to increase their effectiveness and timers to shut them off when illumination is no longer necessary.
+- Hook lights up to motion sensors and timers to increase their efficiency; shut them off when illumination is no longer necessary.

 - Purchase exterior lights that have been certified by the International Dark-Sky Association (IDA), a nonprofit educational organization that is the leading authority on the problems of light pollution and common sense solutions.
 Look for the “IDA Approved Dark-Sky Friendly Fixture” label when you shop for outdoor lights.
 The IDA website includes information on approved fixtures, including manufacturers and distributors.
 You’ll also find a practical guide for homeowners on effective and efficient outdoor lighting.